ezakhar/help/en/basics/categories.md

 ### Manage visibility of categories {#changeVisibility}

-For each category, you can set the attribute of its relevance.
-Categories marked as "irrelevant" won't be displayed when creating activities.
+For each category, you can set the attribute of its visibility.
+Categories marked as "invisible" won't be displayed when creating activities.

 For example, you can hide one or several system categories you don't use.

 ---

-## Description of the system categories {#systemcategories}
+## DESCRIPTION OF THE SYSTEM CATEGORIES {#systemcategories}

 The following system categories are used in Staminity.